Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 ![cutoff](https://raw.githubusercontent.com/Brainicism/KMQ_Discord/master/images/cutoff.png)

 ## ,seek [seek_type]
-Setting the seek type changes which point in a song KMQ bot starts playing from.
+Setting the seek type changes which point in a song the bot starts playing from.

-* `,seek beginning` will make KMQ bot play every song starting from the beginning.
+* `,seek beginning` will play every song starting from the beginning
-* `,seek random` will play from a random point in the song.
+* `,seek random` will play from a random point in the song
-* `,seek middle` will play from the middle of the song.
+* `,seek middle` will play from the middle of the song

 ![seek](https://raw.githubusercontent.com/Brainicism/KMQ_Discord/master/images/seek.png)

 ## ,guessmode [guess_mode_type]
 Setting the guess mode changes the objective of the game to guessing the name of the song, the artist, or both.

-* `,guessmode song` only accepts song names as guesses.
+* `,guessmode song` only accepts song names as guesses
-* `,guessmode artist` only accepts artist names as guesses.
+* `,guessmode artist` only accepts artist names as guesses
-* `,guessmode both` can be used to allow guessing either the song or artist name, where a song guess will net you 1 point and an artist guess will net you 0.2 points.
+* `,guessmode both` accepts either the song or artist name
+    * A song guess will net you 1 point and an artist guess will net you 0.2 points

 ![guessmode](https://raw.githubusercontent.com/Brainicism/KMQ_Discord/master/images/guessmode.png)

 ## ,exclude [group_1], {group_2}, {group_3} ...
 Setting the exclude option ignores songs by the specified artists.
 For instance `,exclude Day6, Momoland` ignore songs by those two artists.
-You can view the list of groups via the link in `,help exclude`. **Make sure to separate the groups with commas**.
+You can view the list of groups names via the link in `,help exclude`. **Make sure to separate the groups with commas**.

-* List all set excluded groups using `,list exclude`.
+* List all set excluded groups using `,list exclude`
-* Add excluded groups (these artist won't play) using `,add exclude [group_1], {group_2}, ...`.
+* Add excluded groups (these artist won't play) using `,add exclude [group_1], {group_2}, ...`
-* Remove excluded groups (these artists will play) using `,remove exclude [group_1], {group_2}, ...`.
+* Remove excluded groups (these artists will play) using `,remove exclude [group_1], {group_2}, ...`
-* In order to reset this option, simply type `,exclude`.
+* In order to reset this option, simply type `,exclude`

 Similarly, to force groups in to the game regardless of the current options, use `,include`.